geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 Geological Background
 ---------------------

-Many different types of kimberlite can exist within a pipe, and unfortunately, there are several classifications and naming conventions (:cite:`Pell1997`, Kjarsgaard, 2007).
-Here, we divide kimbelitic rocks into three types based on their depositional environment: Hypabyssal (HK): intrusive, igneous, nonfragmented rock, root of volcanic pipe Volcaniclastic (VK): extrusive, fragmental, main volcanic body Pyroclastic (PK): a subclass of VK, extrusive, violent, deposited after an explosive event.

 The surrounding lithology at TKC consists of post-Yellowknife Supergroup granite.
 A thin layer of mudstone covers the granites a the surface (:cite:`Harder2008`).
 The Wisconsinan glaciation (Dyke and Prest, 1987)